Man who reported girl missing arrested in her disappearance

-HOUSTON — The man who reported a 4-year-old Texas girl had been abducted from him last weekend was arrested near Houston Saturday and police say they have found blood in his apartment linked to the girl.
+HOUSTON — The man who reported 4-year-old Maleah Davis had been abducted from him last weekend was arrested near Houston Saturday in connection with her disappearance and police say they have found blood in his apartment linked to her.

-Darion Vence was arrested without incident at his brother’s home in Sugar Land, Texas, about 22 miles (35 kilometers) southwest of Houston, a statement from Houston police said.
+Darion Vence, who had lived with Maleah and her mother, was arrested without incident at his brother’s home in Sugar Land, Texas, about 22 miles (35 kilometers) southwest of Houston, a statement from Houston police said.
 He was charged with tampering with evidence.
+Police spokesman Kese Smith declined to give more detail on the charge.

-Houston police said Saturday that some details of his story turned out to be false.
-Vence reported his silver Nissan Altima was taken in the abduction but surveillance video showed that vehicle was used to drop Vence off later at a hospital, where he reported the abduction, police said.
+Houston police set out in the press release Saturday some of those false claims.

+Vence reported that his silver Nissan Altima was taken in the abduction but surveillance video showed that vehicle was used to drop Vence off later at a hospital, where he first reported the abduction, police said.

-“Blood evidence obtained from Vence’s apartment has been linked to Maleah,” the Houston police statement said.
+“His story turned out not to be the case, including the fact that there was that blood evidence in the apartment linked to Maleah,” Smith said.

+Asked if police believe Vence killed Maleah, Smith said: “At this point in time those are the charges we have filed and I can’t say any more than that.”

+He said authorities have not found the girl and the investigation is continuing.

-Vence also was observed carrying a full laundry basket from the apartment, police said.
+The police statement said Vence was observed carrying a full laundry basket from the apartment.
 That basket was later found in the trunk of the Nissan along with a gas can.

-Maleah’s mother Brittany Bowens, said Vence is her former fiance.
+Maleah’s mother Brittany Bowens, said through a spokesman that Vence is her former fiance.
 Bowens appeared outside her apartment Friday as Quanell X, a local civil rights activist, addressed reporters on her behalf.

 Quanell X said that Vence had abused Maleah and that Bowens believes Vence harmed the girl.

-Vence and Bowens were recently in a fight and she broke off their engagement, Quanell X said.
+Police have described Vence as Maleah’s stepfather.
+But Quanell X said that Vence and Bowens were recently in a fight and she broke off their engagement.

 Child Protective Services removed Maleah and her brothers from the home Vence and Bowens shared in August after the girl suffered a head wound, but the children were returned in February, according to an agency spokeswoman.